douglas-treadwell/gulp-java2typescript/README.md

 * Classes which have annotation @JsonTypeName (although this could be supported trivially even in this simple tool).
 * Likely classes using other annotations (but @JsonTypeInfo is supported).
-* Classes with getters returning collection types not detected by this tool.
+* Classes with getters returning collection or generic types not handled by this tool.

 Example Plugin Usage
 --------------------